 Watch our video for each step of an air conditioner spring preventive maintenance checkup, including inspecting the airflow, compressor, fan, motor and filter.

-Spring has sprung, and that means it’s time to make sure your air conditioner is ready for action.
+Spring has sprung, and that means summer is right around the corner, so it’s time to make sure your air conditioner is ready for action.
 For many people, this isn’t a DIY job.